 Allow creative teachers and learners to explore many directions - using powerful tools to support the exploration, including "thinky programming", which is unnecessarily difficult with most currently popular programming languages.

 Don't let the tail of assessment wag the dog of learning.

 And make the use of league tables for educational institutions illegal!

-Thanks for the invitation!
+Thanks!